FuchsBene/FuchsBene/README.md

 Glad you found your way to my Github profile in the far corners of the internet🌐!

 I am a Python🐍 developer and work on cool projects here.
-Mainly I deal with programming and designing applications.
+Mainly I deal with programming and designing desktop applications.
 If you find this interesting, feel free to look around!

-If you want to contact me, click here:
+### Contact:

 **https://linktr.ee/fuchsbene_129**